MicrosoftDocs/Hololens/hololens/hololens-kiosk.md

 ---
 title: Set up HoloLens as a kiosk
-description: Learn how to setup and use a kiosk configuration to lock down the apps on HoloLens devices. ms.prod: hololens ms.sitesec: library
+description: Learn how to set up and use a kiosk configuration to lock down the apps on HoloLens devices. ms.prod: hololens ms.sitesec: library
 author: dansimp